zhxie/ikago/README.md

 go run ./cmd/ikago-server -p [port]
 ```

+### Common options

 `-list-devices`: (Optional, exclusively) List all valid pcap devices in current computer.

 `-listen-loopback-device`: (Optional) Listen loopback device only.

-`-listen-devices devices`: (Optional) Designated pcap devices for listening, use comma to separate multiple devices.
+`-listen-devices devices`: (Optional) pcap devices for listening, use comma to separate multiple devices.
 If this value is not set, all valid pcap devices will be used.
 For example, `-listen-devices eth0,wifi0,lo`.
 Use `-listen-loopback-device` will select loopback device in designated devices.

 `-upstream-loopback-device`: (Optional) Route upstream to loopback device only.

-`-upstream-device device`: (Optional) Designated pcap device for routing upstream to.
+`-upstream-device device`: (Optional) pcap device for routing upstream to.
 If this value is not set, the first valid pcap device with the same domain of gateway will be used.
 Use `-upstream-loopback-device` will select loopback device in designated devices.

-`-ipv4-device`: (Optional) Use IPv4 device only.
-Use `-ipv4-device` and `-ipv6-device` together will use both IPv4 and IPv6 devices.
+`-ipv4-device`: (Optional) Use IPv4 devices only.
+Use `-ipv4-device` and `-ipv6-device` together will use all IPv4 and IPv6 devices.

-`-ipv6-device`: (Optional) Use IPv6 device only.
-Use `-ipv4-device` and `-ipv6-device` together will use both IPv4 and IPv6 devices.
+`-ipv6-device`: (Optional) Use IPv6 devices only.
+Use `-ipv4-device` and `-ipv6-device` together will use all IPv4 and IPv6 devices.

+`-upstream-port port`: (Optional) Port for routing upstream, must be different with any port filter.
+If this value is not set or set as 0, a random port from 49152 to 65535 will be used.

+`-method method`: (Optional) Method of encryption, can be `plain`, `aes-128-gcm`, `aes-192-gcm` or `aes-256-gcm`.
+Default as `plain`.

+`-password password`: (Optional) Password of the encryption, must be set only when method is not `plain`.

+`-v`: (Optional) Print verbose messages.

+### Client options

 `-f filters`: (Client only) Filters, use comma to separate multiple filters, must not contain the server.
 A filter may an IP, an IP port endpoint, or a port starts with a colon and any IPv6 address should be encapsulated by a pair of brackets.
 For example, `-f 192.168.1.1,[2001:0DB8::1428:57ab]:443,:1080`.

-`-p port`: (Server only) Port for listening.

-`-upstream-port port`: (Optional) Port for routing upstream, must be different with any port filter.
-If this value is not set or set as 0, a random port from 49152 to 65535 will be used.

 `-s address:port`: (Client only) Server.
 Any IPv6 address should be encapsulated by a pair of brackets.

-`-v`: (Optional) Print verbose messages.
+### Server options

+`-p port`: (Server only) Port for listening.

 ## Troubleshoot